Ed.D. in Higher Education Leadership

 - Apply to TCU Graduate School

 - Have a Master’s Degree in education or an appropriate field from a regionally accredited institution

-- Demonstrate an acceptable GRE or the Miller’s Analogy Score from the past five years
+- GRE OPTIONAL for 2021-2022 admissions.
+Demonstrate an acceptable GRE score from the past five years

 - Provide a written statement that documents evidence that leadership skills and experiences, and explains motivations and goals for pursuing the Ed.D. degree